jadecobra/python_tdd_exercises/source/data_structures/none.rst

     # None is NOT a boolean
     # None is None

-Based on what I have seen so far, it is safe to assume that `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ is `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ and is not anything else
+Based on what I have seen so far, I think it is safe to say that `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ is `None <https://docs.python.org/3/library/constants.html?highlight=none#None>`_ and not anything else

 ----